shrewdlogarithm/PoE-Character-Log-PS/README.md

 Note: you can move this file to your Path of Building "builds' folder OR simple install PoB into the pob directory directly!

 ## Other stuff ##
 The "mysite" directory contains a Bottle.py application which creates a webpage summarizing all the accounts/characters tracked
-This also includes PoB "build codes" which can be pasted into PoB directly.
+This also includes PoB "build codes" which can be pasted into PoB directly
 To see an example of this, this site tracks popular PoE streamers
 http://poeclog.pythonanywhere.com

 ## Running this on PythonAnywhere ##